chrisgrieser/nvim-genghis/README.md

 - `.moveToFolderInCwd` or `:MoveToFolderInCwd`: Move the current file to an existing folder in the current working directory.
 [Can use telescope for the selection of the destination.](#use-telescope-for-movetofolderincwd)

+The following applies to all commands above:
+1. If no extension has been provided, uses the extension of the original file.
+2. If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing folders.
+3. All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).

+### Utility Commands
+- `.chmodx` or `:Chmodx`: Makes current file executable.
+Equivalent to `chmod +x`.
 - `.trashFile{trashCmd = "your_cli"}` or `:Trash`: Move the current file
 to the trash location.
 	* Defaults to `gio trash` on *Linux*, `trash` on *Mac* and *Windows*.